mlcommons/algorithmic-efficiency/RULES.md

 To set the target for the test set, we will investigate the $20$ repeated runs of the target-setting reference algorithm.
 The worst test set performance across these $20$ runs will be the target test set performance for this workload.
 This test target is only used to verify that the submission also achieves a reasonable performance on the unseen test dataset.

 *Note: Following the general protocol of published results, we will not use a test set for workloads using the ImageNet dataset.
 The official test set of ImageNet requires uploading predictions to the ImageNet test server.
-For future iterations of the competition, we plan to replace the ImageNet dataset.*
+For future iterations of the benchmark, we plan to replace the ImageNet dataset.*

 Both [tuning rulesets](#tuning) will use the same target performances.
 The runtime of the target-setting algorithms on each workload will be chosen to match published results and is constrained by the overall time budget of roughly a single week for all public workloads.
 The `max_runtime` for submissions on each workload is $\frac{1}{3}$ longer than the runtime of the target-setting algorithms.

-#### Competition score using performance profiles
+#### Benchmark score using performance profiles

 We will aggregate the training times of a submission on all workloads using [Performance Profiles](http://www.argmin.net/2018/03/26/performance-profiles/) (originally from [Dolan and Moré](https://arxiv.org/abs/cs/0102001)).
-Below we surface several relevant definitions from their work for easier readability, before explaining how we integrate the performance profiles to reach a scalar competition score that will be used for ranking submissions.
+Below we surface several relevant definitions from their work for easier readability, before explaining how we integrate the performance profiles to reach a scalar benchmark score that will be used for ranking submissions.

 *Notation:* We have a set $\mathcal{S} = \{s_1, s_2, \dots, s_k\}$ of in total $k$ submissions that we evaluate on a set of $n$ workloads: $\mathcal{W} = \{w_1, w_2, \dots, w_n\}$.
 For each submission $s$ and each workload $w$ we have a training time score $t_{s,w} \in [0,\infty)$.
 This is the time it took the submission to reach the target performance on this particular workload.